MCUmbrella/StartReport/README.md

 ### TODO:
 - Add options in cmdline to override config or use it without config file (like `xxx.jar -name=MCUmbrella -pswd=123456 -smtp=smtp.qq.com etc.`) *(could be abandoned)*
 ### cfg.properties:
 - **ver**: Config format version.
-Dont change if u dont know how to update config format manually
+Dont change if u dont know how to update config format manually, replace the old config with the new templete instead
 - **user**: Your sender email address
 - **pswd**: Passwd used for sign into ur email account
 - **to**: Where to send.
 Write a email address here
 - **file**: Which file u want to send.
 Keep it blank if u dont want to send file
 - **smtp**: SMTP server used for sending mail
+- **ssl**: Whether to use SSL to connect to SMTP server
+- **port**: SMTP server's port (like 25, 465, 587, etc)
 - **subj**: Email subject
 - **body**: Email content.
 HTML supported - `{DATE}` and `{FILE}` will be replaced